dcronqvist/dcronqvist.se/src/_posts/extending-inspectree.md

 }
 ```

-And now we have a compilation that actually works!
+And now we have a compilation that we can get our semantic model from!
 Now.. how to do this automatically for all the invocations that are intercepted by InspecTree?

 # Automatically generating a compilation for all intercepted lambdas